liam-wiltshire/talks/machinelearning/content.md

 # Handling Nominal Data

 - We need to convert our textual data to numerical data
-- k-NN is interested in the _distance_ between different values
+- k-NN is concerned with distance, so a larger distance means data is less related than a smaller distance
  - We need to be careful about _how_ we convert the data

 ???